yamankatby/firebase-extensions/README.md

 For example, you can use this extension to user profile information (such as `name`, `email`, and `photoURL`) from their document in the `users` collection and store it in the `createdBy` field of each document created by that user in the `posts` collection.

 This is a very common pattern in Firestore data modeling and is usually done _manually_ by writing and deploying custom Cloud Functions to handle each case.
 This extension automates this process for you.
 It allows you to implement this pattern with just a few clicks and without writing any code directly from the Firebase console.

+## ✨ Features

+- ✅ Fully customizable field names.
+- ✅ Customize what happens when the source document is deleted
+- ✅ Optionally get _all_ fields from the source document or just _some of them_.
+- 🚧 Extend the extension functionality using events.

 ## 🧩 Install the extension